 When going down a long grade, you may need to manually shift to a lower gear rather than keeping your foot on the brake pedal.
 A lower gear will allow the engine to provide a degree of braking action.
-Holding your foot on the brake pedal for an extended period may cause brakes to overheat, which could cause you to lose control of the vehicle.
-See your chassis manual for specific information.
+Holding your foot on the brake pedal for an extended period may cause brakes to overheat, which could cause brake failure.
+See your chassis manual for specific information. - A T I